Materials-Consortia/OPTIMADE/optimade.rst

     - ``{"start": 3, "stop": 7, "step": 2}`` means the server certifies that values at indexes 0,1,2,4,6 and any index from 8 to the end of the array are :val:`null`.

-Below follows an example of the :field:`data` and :field:`meta` parts of a response using the JSON response format for a request to the trajectory endpoint with the query parameter :query-param:`property_slices=dim_frames:3:37:5` and :query-param:`response_fields=cartesian_site_positions,_exmpl_temperature` where the trajectory consists of 432934 frames (with indexes 0 to 432933) and where the :field:`cartisian_site_positions` contains 7 sites.
+Below follows an example of the :field:`data` and :field:`meta` parts of a response using the JSON response format for a request to the trajectory endpoint with the query parameter :query-param:`property_slices=dim_frames:3:37:5` and :query-param:`response_fields=cartesian_site_positions,_exmpl_temperature` where the trajectory consists of 432934 frames (with indexes 0 to 432933) and where the :field:`cartesian_site_positions` contains 7 sites.
 Furthermore, the :field:`_exmpl_temperature` contains only :val:`null` values except for items with indexes 1000, 1030, 1060, ..., 4000 (where the values can be either numeric or :val:`null`).

 .. code:: jsonc